|

 Source: Øyvind Hartberg

-Go from Biblical Girls Names to Old Norse Girls Names
+Go from Biblical Girls Names to Norse Girls Names

 Go from Biblical Girls-names to Biblical Boys-names